 Character & Charm, Galore

 The centerpiece of this lovely Santa Barbara Bed and Breakfast is a Victorian Manor nestled on the property that expands for about an acre.
 Combined with the Carriage Barn and English Cottages, there are 15 rooms total.

 Built in 1874, not an ounce of charm was lost over time.
 Large banana leaves, fresh-cut lawns, and fountains along hedge-lined pathways lead you to your room.
 I stayed in the Greenwich Cottage, my own secluded abode with a private patio.

 Entering my cottage, I was greeted with fresh baked cookies, an hors d’oeuvres plate, and the red wine I requested.
 It was hard to think about the “breakfast” part of Bed and Breakfast, even with the scrumptious menu staring me in the face.
 No need to rush, I had till 8 pm to put in my order.

 Breakfast is scheduled at intervals so folks can safely distance themselves when eating on the veranda of the main house.
 My 2-day menu consisted of Breakfast Sopes and Greek Frittata as the main dish with fruit, toast, coffee, juice, and pastries.

 Quite the menu considering that I hadn’t even killed off all those complimentary cookies served upon arrival.
 OK, I did.
-For me, the test of a well-baked cookie is one that it can be properly paired with a wine.
+For me, the test of a well-baked cookie is one that can be properly paired with a wine.
 Mission accomplished.